Information for customers with disabilities

 If the incident is in the main inner arena, please collect any personal belongings and then follow stewards' instructions.
 If, however, the nature of the emergency is apparent, and the danger is immediate follow the instructions from stewards but leave your belongings.

 N.B.
 Disabled customers should note that if they require assistance the stewards will automatically help them move across or leave the site.

 To camp you must purchase a Full Festival ticket and sufficient Camping tickets for your size tent for the campsite of your choice.
 One camping ticket will entitle you to a space large enough for a 2/3 berth tent space, max size 4.5m x 3.5m inc guy ropes, measured from the longest to the widest point.
 For safety please allow space around your tent; 2m for small and 5m for large tents.
 Awnings or canopies cannot link tents or be attached to trees.
 Please familiarise yourself with your nearest fire point.
 Use the BBQ areas provided as your own open fires are not permitted.
 Flares, oil burning lamps or sky lanterns are not allowed.
 Please keep your valuables with you at all times and do not leave lying around or in your tent.
-Cambridge Live cannot accept responsibility for any losses.
+Cambridge City Council cannot accept responsibility for any losses.